alicevillar/sfa_api/README.md

 :paperclip: VERSION 1

 This is the first version of SFA-API.
-It contains one endpoint that allows you to download an image.
+It contains one endpoint exclusively for the Monolithics architecture that allows you to download an image.
 ```
 * Description:
 * HTTP Request Type -> GET